roboticslab-uc3m/xgnitive/share/icra2018/README.md

 2. Start teoTools: yarp rpc /teo/leftArm/rpc:i, yarp rpc /teo/rightArm/rpc:i.
 3. Send a [gcmp] to each of the above (2).
 4. Start icra2018-dump: play and connect.
+5. Move robot.
+6. Disconnect and stop icra2018-dump to stop recording.